0BAB1/HOLY_CORE_COURSE/tutorial.md

 For the Load Word datapath, we only need to add :

-- The content of a source register, containing an alged adress
+- The content of a source register, containing a target address
 - A 12bits immediate / offset

 Here is a very basic implementation, **note that this design will evolve heavily !**.